sciserver/Example-Notebooks/README.md

 <code><strong>!git clone https://github.com/sciserver/Example-Notebooks.git {local directory name}</strong></code>

-For information on installing Example Notebooks, please see https://github.com/sciserver/Example-Notebooks/wiki/How-to-Install.

 <h3 id="update">Update</h3>

-We occasionally change these example notebooks, to add new examples or to take advantage of new SciServer features.
+<p>We occasionally change these example notebooks, to add new examples or to take advantage of new SciServer features.
 To get the latest versions, run the notebook <strong><code>Update Example Notebooks.ipynb</code></strong>.
-The update notebook will work even if you run it from the new directory in your persistent volume, where you may then save the updated versions.
+The update notebook will work even if you run it from the new directory in your persistent volume, where you may then save the updated versions.</p>

-If you run the update notebook after you have already made changes to your versions of the example notebooks, our version management system (git) will do its best to seamlessly merge the new updates with your changes.
+<p>If you run the update notebook after you have already made changes to your versions of the example notebooks, our version management system (git) will do its best to seamlessly merge the new updates with your changes.
 If it is unable to do so, it will generate a conflict.
-To learn how to resolve conflicts, see <a href="https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/">GitHub's guide to resolving conflicts</a>.
+To learn how to resolve conflicts, see <a href="https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/">GitHub's guide to resolving conflicts</a>.</p>

-For information on updating Example Notebooks, please see https://github.com/sciserver/Example-Notebooks/wiki/How-to-Update.

-<h3 id="usage">Usage</h3>

-[How to use Example Notebooks once they’re installed.
-This would also be a good place to include screenshots of your project in action.]

 <h3 id="contributing">Contributing</h3>

-[How to share your custom modifications with SciServer.]

-<h3 id="license">License</h3>

-[Find out license info from Mike R and put link to license file here.]
+<p>We encourage you to adapt and use these example notebooks any way you wish!
+If you would like to share your contributions with us and with other SciServer users, let us know by emailing the SciServer Helpdesk at sciserver-helpdesk@jhu.edu.</p>

 <h3 id="contact">Contact</h3>